ibm-cloud-docs/containers/cs_troubleshoot_storage.md

   <tbody>
     <tr>
       <td><code>User doesn't have permissions to create or manage Storage</code></br></br><code>Failed to find any valid softlayer credentials in configuration file</code></br></br><code>Storage with the order ID %d could not be created after retrying for %d seconds.</code></br></br><code>Unable to locate datacenter with name <datacenter_name>.</code></td>
-      <td>The IAM API key or the IBM Cloud infrastructure (SoftLayer) API key that is stored in the `storage-secret-store` Kubernetes secret of your cluster does not have all the required permissions to provision persistent storage. </td>
+      <td>The IAM API key or the IBM Cloud infrastructure API key that is stored in the `storage-secret-store` Kubernetes secret of your cluster does not have all the required permissions to provision persistent storage. </td>
       <td>See [PVC creation fails because of missing permissions](#missing_permissions). </td>
     </tr>
     <tr>